connordowson/.dev/src/pages/blog/my-top-10-favourite-albums-from-2022.md

 ---
-title: "Top 10 albums of 2022"
+title: "My top 10 favourite albums of 2022"
-description: "My top 10 albums of 2022 (in no order)."
+description: "My top 10 albums (in no order) of 2022.
+With a small review, I have no clue what I'm talking about though."
 date: "2022-12-25"
-draft: true
+# draft: true
 tags: ["music"]
 ---